 where

 In the above equations, all functions are evaluated at \(u=u_*\).
 Solving the equation for \(\lambda\), we find four roots:

 where the former one is a double root of the characteristic equation.
-In the above equation for \(\lambda_1\), we have used the relation between \(\gamma^{ab}\) and \(\kappa\) defined by eq.~(\ref{eq:surface_gravity}):
+In the above equation for \(\lambda_1\), we have used the relation between \(\gamma^{ab}\) and \(\kappa\) defined by eq.~(\ref{eq:surface_gravity}), as follows:

-A choice of \(\lambda = \lambda_{0}\) corresponds to the ingoing-wave solutions in our setup. \footnote{ This implies that the coordinates \((t,u)\) take a form of ingoing Eddington-Finkelstein like coordinates at the effective horizon. } To check this simply, we should consider the high-frequency limit.
+A choice of \(\lambda = \lambda_{0}\) corresponds to the ingoing-wave solutions in our setup. \footnote{ This implies that the coordinates \((t,u)\) take a form of ingoing Eddington-Finkelstein like coordinates at the effective horizon. } To assess this simply, we should consider the high-frequency limit.
 For sufficiently large $\omega$, we can drop the second term for \(\lambda_1\) in eq.~(\ref{eq:Frobenius_exponents}), and then \(\lambda_0\) and \(\lambda_1\) reduce to the Frobenius exponents for the perturbation of the gauge field transverse to \(E\) in the same background obtained in ref.~\cite{Ishigaki:2020coe}.
 In that case, the transverse perturbation is decoupled from any other perturbations.
-It is easy to show that $\lambda=0$ and $\lambda=\omega/\kappa$ correspond to ingoing- and outgoing-wave solutions in the tortoise coordinate of the effective metric, respectively.
+It is easy to show that $\lambda=0$ and $\lambda=\omega/\kappa$ correspond to the ingoing- and outgoing-wave solutions in the tortoise coordinate of the effective metric, respectively.
 (See appendix B of ref.~\cite{Ishigaki:2020coe}.)
 Thus, $\lambda_0=0$ is expected to be the ingoing-wave solutions in eq.~(\ref{eq:Frobenius_exponents}), too.
-More rigorous derivation of the ingoing-wave conditions for our system is exhibited in appendix~\ref{appendix:ingoing}.
+More rigorous derivation of the ingoing-wave conditions for our system is presented in appendix~\ref{appendix:ingoing}.

-We are interested in the stability of this system when we allow fluctuations of the current for a fixed electric field.
-For this purpose, we should explore the modes of the perturbations $\bar{\Phi}(u)$ satisfying boundary conditions such that non-normalizable modes and outgoing-wave solutions vanish at the AdS boundary ($u=0$) and the effective horizon ($u=u_*$), respectively.
-Hence, setting \(\lambda=0\), we will determine solutions with a mode frequency $\omega$ by imposing the conditions
+We are interested in the stability of this system when we allow fluctuations in the current for a fixed electric field.
+For this purpose, we should explore the modes of the perturbations $\bar{\Phi}(u)$ satisfying boundary conditions such that non-normalizable modes and outgoing-wave solutions vanish at the AdS boundary ($u=0$) and effective horizon ($u=u_*$), respectively.
+Therefore, by setting \(\lambda=0\), we will determine solutions with a mode frequency $\omega$ by imposing the conditions